vincent-peugnet/wcms/MANUAL.md

 *read only*

-It's a list of all pages that are linked from the current page.
-This is analysed when the page is rendered.
+It's a list of all internal links contained by a page.
+A link is considered internal if it point to anoter page of your W. This is analysed when the page is rendered.
+This metadata is also used to display the page graph in the home view.

 ##### Visitcount